-… to this guide to starting up with goats as a smallholder or pet owner.
-This work will be continually revised, so please add comments and suggestions!
+Welcome to this guide to starting up with goats as a smallholder or pet owner.

 Here is advice I have learned from owning goats and studying their needs and behaviour as a smallholder in north-west France, plus tips I learned from volunteering at Buttercups Goat Sanctuary in Maidstone, UK, and evidence from scientific studies.